- What I do for 610: Co-host the Bstraw & PaulyG Show, weeknights from 7:00 – 11:00pm

-Hometown: Arlington Heights, IL
+- HOMETOWN: Arlington Heights, IL

-College: Ole Miss
+- COLLEGE: Ole Miss

-- [attended] USC-Texas & Texas-Alabama BCS Title games
+- Texas-USC & Texas-Alabama BCS Title Games

 - 1992 NBA Finals Game 2 (Bulls-Lakers)

-- 1995 Braves World Series clinching victory
+- 1995 Atlanta Braves World Series clinching victory

 - 1996 Atlanta Olympics

-- Ole Miss 1994 victory over Alabama
+- 2003 Ole Miss 43-28 victory over Alabama

-Family: Wife Kathryn and two daughters
+- FAMILY: Wife Kathryn and two daughters

-More: Growing up in Chicago talk radio was huge.
-Let’s face it, the teams were rarely competitive so the conversation about sports, life, politics, etc. provided a compelling escape.
-From an early age I wanted to be involved in radio, I just needed the forum of sports radio to be invented.
-To me, the CBS “Eye” is the most iconic symbol/logo in media, and to have the privilege to work for CBS in the nation’s sixth largest market – and perhaps best place to raise my family is truly a dream come true.
-I’m well aware how fortunate I am.
+- MORE: Growing up in Chicago talk radio was huge.
+Let’s face it, the teams were rarely competitive so the conversations about sports, life, politics, etc. provided a compelling escape.
+From an early age I wanted to be involved in radio – I just need the sports-talk forum to be created.
+To me, the “CBS EYE” is one of the most iconic symbols in America and to have the privilege to work for CBS Radio in the nations sixth-largest market – and best place to raise a family (the “Livable Forest” of Kingwood) is truly a dream come true.
+I am well aware of how fortunate I am.

 There’s no doubt the Texans are rolling right now.
 The current four-game winning streak is the team’s longest since winning five-straight twice during the 2012 season, and every game left on the schedule looks winnable – even the Patriots game a week from Sunday at NRG Stadium.